kurojifusky/kurojifusky/README.md

 ## About me

-- 🦊 I'm a 21-year-old unemployed self-taught individual who enjoys writing and designing websites as a passion
+- 🦊 I'm a 21-year-old unemployed self-taught individual who enjoys writing code and designing websites as a passion
 - 👨‍💻 Decent experience with TypeScript, React/Next.js, and Vue 3/Nuxt, as well as Python for automation, web scraping, and data science
 - 🔭 Currently working on [MyFursona][mf] and [Betsy][betsy]
 - ⚡ Addicted to TypeScript and Tailwind CSS